neuralmagic/docs/src/content/tasks/text-generation/inference.md

 ### **Configuring Text Generation**

 Text generation inference is somewhat simple:
-- A prompt (sequence of tokens) is passed to the model and processed (often called "Prefill")
+- A prompt is passed by the user to the model and is processed ("Prefill")
-- The model predicts a sequence of tokens one at a time, stopping only by reaching a stop token or a specified maximum length (often called "Decode").
+- The model then predicts a sequence of tokens one at a time, stopping by reaching a stop token or a max length ("Decode").

-Given this iterative process where we make multple passes through the engine, DeepSparse uses multiple engines for the Prefill and Decode and implements an important optimization called KV-caching, which re-uses the intermediate key and value states during the "Decode" phase of inference.
+Given this iterative process where we make multple passes through the engine, DeepSparse uses separate engines for the Prefill and Decode stages and implements an important optimization called KV-caching, which re-uses the intermediate key and value states during the "Decode" phase of inference.

 Let's walk through some arguments to `Pipeline.create()` that can control the KV-cache/Prefill setup and Generation Strategy.